 CLCC regional roundtables are free and open to all land trust board members and others who are interested.
 (And YES!
 You can attend as many as you would like!)

-2017 Land Trust Summit schedule is available HERE.
+2018 Land Trust Summit schedule is available HERE.
+(Additional dates coming soon!)

 Notes from our previous Regional Land Trust Board Summit Series are available HERE.